CrazyAutomation/Lab.Consume.Apis/README.md

 # Lab.Consume.Apis
 TFL ROAD Corridor client( https://api.tfl.gov.uk/Road/roadId):

-Instructions to Build and Run the Tfl.RoadCorridorsApi.Client; written in .NET Core Framework 2.1 and Nunit Framework and Moq
+Instructions to Build and Run the Tfl.RoadCorridorsApi.Client; written in .NET Core Framework 2.1,C# 7.1 and Nunit Framework and Moq

 Q: How to build the code?
+A:  Download the code at https://github.com/pramireddy/Lab.Consume.Apis/tree/master/Lab.Consume.Apis
-A: Visual Studio 2017
+    and open the soultion in in Visual Studio 2017.

 Q: How to run the output
 A: